jaanga/terrain-r2/cookbook/readme.md

 ### Node NPM Modules

-We looked at PNGJS, LWIP amd JIMP.
+We looked at PNGJS, LWIP ad JIMP.

 PNGJS creates and allows pixels edits but does not resize.
 LWIP editing pixes becomes a callback hell.